Lyxaaa/physicstracker/README.md

    - You can run it from your App Search Drawer by looking for "Physics Tracker"
    - Please note, 3rd Party APK's can be buggy at times on newer devices.
 The "Replay Scene" application may show up when you search for "Physics Tracker" by text.
-If this occurs, you'll need to scroll to find the app.
+If this occurs, you'll need to scroll to find the app, as launching this "Replay Scene" app on its own will not work.

-## Controls & Features
-When opening the app, camera access will be requested, since this operates the apps core functionality.
-Once running, you can tap any object and press the large "Play" button in the bottom right.
-This will immediately begin gathering data, and when you're ready, you can tap the large "Replay" button in the top right.

-### Recording View
-- Replay button: Switches to Replay View with the data gathered
-- Settings button: Allows input of object size, useful for displaying bounce heights
-- Play button: Begins recording data.

 ## Running the Code
 All required external packages are included in this repository.